Roamium

 Roamium follows a two-layer pattern designed to be reusable across browser engines:

-• libtermsurf_chromium — a C shared library that wraps Chromium's embedding API.
-Exports ts_* functions for lifecycle, navigation, input forwarding, and state management.
+• libtermsurf_chromium — a C shared library that wraps Chromium’s embedding API.
+Exports the ts_* functions below for lifecycle, profiles, tabs, navigation, input, and state.
 Built from the Chromium fork.

-• Roamium — a Rust binary that links the C library and handles IPC.
-Parses command-line args, connects to the GUI socket, dispatches protobuf messages to ts_* FFI calls, and relays Chromium callbacks back as protobuf messages.
+• Roamium — a Rust binary that links the C library, connects to the GUI socket, dispatches incoming protobuf messages to ts_* calls, and relays Chromium callbacks back out as protobuf messages.

 C API